Kenji Kurosaki: Mid 1960s

 In April 1964, Oyama Dojo was named the Kyokushin Scholarship Foundation and was renovated into the Kyokushin Kaikan of the International Karatedo Federation.
 In June of the same year, the headquarters dojo was completed in Nishiikebukuro, Toshima-ku, Tokyo.
 In addition to the people who provided financial support for the construction, Nakamura testified that "Kurosaki Shihan's contribution was very large."

 Kurosaki taught Kyokushin in Hawaii in 1965 before going to the Netherlands in 1965.
 During this time, Kurosaki and his friend Jon Bluming contributed to the spread of Kyokushin in Europe.

 In 1966, he stayed in the Netherlands for 11 months at the invitation of John Bluming, who later became the first chairman of the Kyokushin Kaikan Europe region, and provided guidance.
-His most notable students at the time were Jan Kallenbach and Loek Hollander.
+His most notable students at the time were Jan Kallenbach, Loek Hollander and Henri Seriese.

 Kickboxing gyms

 Following the 1964 fight in Thailand, Kurosaki started contesting the kyokushin's direction in combat realness, with Oyama still insisting to keep Kyokushin as "the strongest karate" and to practice it bare-fisted with no facial contact.
 Kurosaki would leave the Kyokushin-kaikan organization, sometime in March 1969.

 Subsequently, Kurosaki founded the Mejiro Gym, dedicated for Japanese-style kickboxing.
 Kurosaki began pursuing kickboxing and joined in co-operation with the All Japan Kickboxing Association.
 He would train various Japanese kickboxing talents, most notably Toshio Fujiwara, who joined the Mejiro Gym in July 1969.
 In 1978, Fujiwara won the title of Rajadamnern and became the first foreigner to win the Muay Thai championship, which Kurosaki had longed for.

 After that, he withdrew from the All Japan Kickboxing Association and established the Japan Martial Arts Federation and the Kurosaki Dojo.

 At that time, there were two groups, the Japan Kickboxing Association and the All Japan Kickboxing Association.
 The reasons for launching the new group, was that he saw the two other groups as old-fashioned, that failed take any measures for the declining popularity of kickboxing in Japan.

 Kurosaki was not bound by the framework of the All Japan Kickboxing Association, and was actively involved in matchmaking with American professional karate such as WKA and PKA, which had emerged at that time, and different types of martial arts such as muay thai.

 Kurosaki was also involved in promoting the match between Willie Williams vs Antonio Inoki with Ikki Kajiwara.
 He has also appeared in a series of documentary martial arts films produced by Kajiwara Ikki, and has appeared and depicted in the graphic novels "Karate Baka Ichidai" and "Square Jungle" under his real name.